 - Templates - Created templates to assist in making documents accessible.
-This includes Council reports, bylaws and minutes on an ongoing basis as time permits for staff with ongoing daily workload - Websites updated in 2014 and 2016 - In 2014, the Municipality launched a new website.
+This includes Council reports, bylaws and minutes on an ongoing basis as time permits for staff with ongoing daily workload - Websites updated in 2014, 2016, 2021 - o In 2014, the Municipality launched a new website.
 The website has been made accessible in accordance with the Web Content Accessibility Guidelines 2.0.
-In 2016, the Municipality is undergoing an update to the website and will ensure compliance with the regulations are met in consultation with the web designer - 2014 Municipal Election Alternative Voting Method (Telephone/Internet) See attached report on how accessibility requirements were met.
+In 2016, the Municipality is undergoing an update to the website and will ensure compliance with the regulations are met in consultation with the web designer.
+2021 new website was launched.
+Continuous improvements made to increase accessibility. - 2022 Municipal Election Alternative Voting Method (Telephone/Internet)